Available Adult Bengal Cats

 Feral or Neighbor Cats - frequenting your yard.
 This can trigger

-territorial anxiety in cats.
+territorial anxiety in cats, resulting in spraying.

 to Advice - Ability to listen to and/or read advice and willingness